archiesarck/LimeBot/data/nlu.md

 - I would like to book [1](no_of_rooms) [Simple](type_of_rooms) rooms.
 - I want like to book [4](no_of_rooms) [Simple](type_of_rooms) rooms.
 - PLease book [6](no_of_rooms) [Simple](type_of_rooms) rooms.
+- Can you book [9](no_of_rooms) [Simple](type_of_rooms) rooms?

 ## checkintiming
 - What are your check in timings?
+- What is check in timings?
+- check in times?
+- At what time can I check in?

 ## checkouttime
 - What are your checkout times?
+- check out times?
+- At what time I can check out?
+- I want to check out

 ## cancelreservation
 - I want to cancel my reservation